Avecia

 Avecia, a part of Nitto Denko Inc., is a private biotechnology company focused on oligonucleotide production.
 Avecia has two facilities, one near Boston, MA, and the second in Cincinnati, OH.

+In 2009, Avecia Biologics Limited based in Billingham, UK was acquired by Merck and was later part of Fujifilm Diosynth Biotechnologies.

-In 2016 Avecia acquired the assets of Irvine Pharmaceutical Services and Avrio Biopharmaceuticals.
+In 2016, Avecia acquired the assets of Irvine Pharmaceutical Services and Avrio Biopharmaceuticals.
 Avecia was organized with a biologics business line and the oligonucleotide business line.
-In 2009, Avecia Biologics Limited based in Billingham, UK was acquired by Merck and was later part of Fujifilm Diosynth Biotechnologies.